cosmos/sdk-tutorials/academy/xl-cosmjs/multi-msg.md

     }
     ```

-The same object has been named `MsgSend` in `cosmjs-types` too, but this is to make it easy for you, the developer, to understand what this represents.
-Under the hood, Protobuf knows how to serialize it only because this `"/cosmos.bank.v1beta1.MsgSend"` string is passed along.
+This is to make it easy for you, the developer, to understand what it represents.
+Protobuf knows how to serialize it only because this `"/cosmos.bank.v1beta1.MsgSend"` string is passed along.
+This object is also named `MsgSend` in `cosmjs-types`.

 <!-- Not supported at the moment.